 We are supporting the Ohio Department of Natural Resources with the Mid contract review.
 We provide plants needed to increase pollinator patches.
 Pollinator patches can be any size, front yards, back yards or back fields.

 Milkweed is the sole host plant for Monarch butterflies.
-This plant is lacking in the landscape therefore directly effecting the Monarch population.
+This plant is lacking in the landscape therefore directly affecting the Monarch population.

 Why Plant Natives

 Bees are critical in plant reproduction.
 In addition to bees, other winged insects such as ; beetles, moths, butterflies, flies, birds, and other animals are responsible for a third of the food we eat.
 To continue this we need to support the pollination with these native plants.

 Planting Native Plants, such as; Leadplant, Milkweed, Coneflower, Joe-Pye Weed, Compass Plant, Cup Plant, New England Aster, Swamp Milkweed, and others, are all good for creating food and habitats for the insects of Ohio.

 The following Ohio Natives are available, Common Milkweed, Swamp Milkweed, Oxeye Sunflower, Golden Alexanders, Evening Primrose, Culver’s Root, Purple Coneflower, Wild Bergamot, Sweet Joe Pye Weed, Dense Blazing Star, Smooth Ironweed, Grey Goldenrod, New England Aster, Little Bluestem Grass, Cup Flower, Compass Flower